 After exploring notions of difference in both feminist and postmodernist terms, the book considers specific issues—including HIV, addiction, borderline personality disorder, and cancer—that challenge the principles of conventional bioethics.
 The focus then turns to questions raised by biotechnology: one essay rethinks the traditional feminist ethics of care in the context of new reproductive technology, while others tackle genetic and genomic issues.
 Finally, the book looks at embodiment and some specifically anomalous forms of being-in-the-body, including a consideration of intersex infants and children that draws on feminist, postructuralist, and queer theory.

-"A remarkable group of essays that use postmodern thought to deconstruct conventional bioethics, biomedicine, and biotechnology.
+A remarkable group of essays that use postmodern thought to deconstruct conventional bioethics, biomedicine, and biotechnology.
 Shildrick and Mykitiuk succeed in convincing readers that for all its difficulties, postmodern thought is probably best suited to confront humanity's growing awareness of human difference.
-This book will be a significant contribution to bioethics."
+This book will be a significant contribution to bioethics.

-—Rosemarie Tong, Department of Philosophy and Center for Professional and Applied Ethics, University of North Carolina at Charlotte
+Department of Philosophy and Center for Professional and Applied Ethics, University of North Carolina at Charlotte

-"This is an exciting and challenging collection of essays.
-They ought to convince even the most skeptical bioethicist that postmodernist bioethics can produce radical illuminations and reflective theorizing regarding the diversity and fluidity of human emobodiment that marks the twenty-first century.
-The lucid introduction and the compelling range of essays offer critical and substantive insights into the bioethical dilemmas and choices we face as embodied individuals, as human community, and as a species whose future is uncertain."
+This is an exciting and challenging collection of essays.
+They ought to convince even the most skeptical bioethicist that postmodernist bioethics can produce radical illuminations and reflective theorizing regarding the diversity and fluidity of human emobodiment that marks the 21st century.
+The lucid introduction and the compelling range of essays offers critical and substantive insights into the bioethical dilemmas and choices we face as embodied individuals, as human community, and as a species whose future is uncertain.

-—Kathryn Pauly Morgan, Professor of Philosophy, Women's Studies, and Bioethics, University of Toronto
+Professor of Philosophy, Women's Studies, and Bioethics, University of Toronto